 Patients should understand the importance of hygiene and the association of poor hygiene with penile cancers.
 Phimosis should be treated quickly as chronic inflammation can lead to the development of penile cancer.
 High-risk sexual behavior that makes the patient at risk for HPV and HIV should be discontinued, as well as tobacco use.
 Most importantly, patients need to understand that any lesions on the penis must be evaluated by a medical professional as soon as possible.
 Prompt diagnosis allows for intervention at an earlier stage and improved cosmetic and survival outcomes.

 Penile cancer is a relatively uncommon malignancy in the United States.
-Unfortunately, its diagnosis is often delayed due to a number of factors including patient embarrassment, denial, and misdiagnosis by primary care practitioners.
+Unfortunately, its diagnosis is often delayed due to a number of factors including patient embarrassment, denial, and misdiagnosis by primary care practitioners and nurse practitioners.
 If there is any concern about a possible penile lesion, the patient should be seen by a urologist as early in the workup as possible.
 Management of penile cancer is primarily surgical, but there are indications for radiation therapy or neoadjuvant chemotherapy.
+Early stage penile cancer has a good outcome but advanced stages have a very poor prognosis.